LIFT SIZES

 It's not just the size to consider, but also the configuration, as some of our lifts have the option for a dual entry.
 You can enter one side, and exit the other side, thus creating a roll-through experience for wheelchairs, and a walk through experience for walkers or passengers.

-The lift photographed here is a Mirage RESiLIFT.
-The lift in the lower level is located in the garage.
+The lift photographed here is a Miracle RESiLIFT® on the lower level.

 MIRAGE

 The Mirage is our smallest lift.
-It is the most compact lift on the market in Australia.
-Due to its incredibly small footprint, it's the most popular choice for many homes.
-Despite being our smallest, it still fits two adults comfortably.
+Due to its incredibly small footprint, it's a popular choice for many homes.
+Despite being our most compact model, it still fits two adults comfortably.

 MIRACLE